lispgames/sdl2kit/README.md

 You may do this at any time, and also set it to `NIL` to disable idle rendering.

+## Render Disable

+When an unhandled error happens in `RENDER`, this could lead to unpleasant effects: often a long string of errors until the window is close, or the error is fixed, especially if `IDLE-RENDER` is enabled.

+However, sdl2kit will automatically *disable* window rendering if such an error occurs.
+This will prevent further errors from occurring.
+To re-enable or check the status of rendering, use the following:

+* `(render-enabled WINDOW)`: Return the status of rendering
+* `(setf (render-enabled WINDOW) BOOLEAN)`: Set the state of window rendering

+Note that this only prevents *rendering*; events and other callbacks will still be active.
+This makes it easy to close a window if desired before fixing the issue.

 ## Shaders

 Shader dictionary support in `sdl2kit` is **deprecated**.
 This has